-I began practicing Yoga in 2001 and experienced profound effects immediately.
+I began practicing Yoga in 2000 and experienced profound effects immediately.
 After just a few classes, I became aware that I could use Yoga to examine resistances and heal wounds that had been limiting me physically and emotionally for years.
 Yoga taught me to question the workings of my mind, make deliberate choices and focus my attention on the present moment, and to find safety in my body.

 The techniques and ancient practices I utilize are not only wonderful ways to keep the mind and body in good working order but they also create space to let go of what limits us and to consider life more comprehensively, more expansively.
 They give us a way to be more present and aware.
 They are tools for mindful living.

 I am a highly intuitive and empathetic person.
 That combined with the use of these different modalities, provides to those who attend my classes, trainings or who choose to work individually with me, a unique experience.
 I give all of my students and clients an opportunity to access a part of themselves that is bigger, stronger, and more intelligent than they ever imagined while still encouraging self care and acceptance with every sensation, emotion or mind spasm.
 All levels are welcome in any of my classes.